 Marcie Kiggans Bradley is an associate in the Firm's Chattanooga office and a member of the Advocacy Department.
-She concentrates her practice on ERISA, employment, e-discovery, construction and general commercial litigation matters, trying cases to conclusion or resolving them through alternative dispute resolution.
+She assists clients with matters related to eminent domain actions, ERISA, employment, e-discovery, construction and general commercial litigation matters, trying cases to conclusion or resolving them through alternative dispute resolution.
 Mrs. Bradley represents several national insurers in all aspects of litigation in state and federal courts at all levels throughout the Sixth Circuit.
 She regularly defends them against ERISA and non-ERISA disability, life, health and accidental insurance claims.

 Ms. Bradley also represents employers in an array of employment law areas, including retaliatory discharge, violations of the Tennessee Human Rights Act and violations against the Tennessee Public Protection Act.
 She also represents pension plans in employee benefits litigation.